 Do use premium avocado oil as a finishing oil, just as you would use premium olive oil.

 While the oil certainly does handle high temperatures well, you may be able to get more value if you finish dishes with it.
 The higher the quality of a cooking oil, the better suited it is for use as a finishing oil.

 For instance, virgin avocado oil will have a buttery flavor that can enhance certain dishes when drizzled over them just before serving.
 Virgin and cold-pressed avocado oils are also delicious drizzled on salads.
 They can be the based of many tasty salad dressings (particularly vinaigrettes) or simply drizzled on its own.

 Do use avocado oil on mild-tasting foods.

 Its buttery flavor profile is easily masked and only truly comes to the forefront on lightly flavored foods.
-Use it on fish or on vegetables where you want to draw attention to its subtle and nuanced character.
+Use it on fish or on vegetables (particularly lighter-flavored veggies like cauliflower) where you want to draw attention to its subtle and nuanced character.

 Do store avocado oil correctly.

 Avocado oil should be stored in a cool, dark location away from moisture.
 While it has a relatively long shelf life compared to other oils, it will still last longer if you store it correctly.
 That said, you should use it up within six months of opening the bottle.
 Unopened avocado oil can last up to two years.

 Besides the fact that it contains many nutrients, avocado oil does contain a high concentration of omega-6 fatty acids.
 While these are beneficial in moderation, too much of them in your diet can cause inflammation.
 If you take blood-thinning drugs like warfarin, you may also want to limit consumption since avocado has been reported to make these drugs less effective.